charlierdm/CV/README.md

 ### English Language Teacher - GEM Academy (South Korea, January ‘19 - January ‘20)

-I taught and ran my own curriculum to students aged between 5 and 16 at the private academy.
-I trained a group of students for the Cambridge speaking and written competition held in Seoul.
+I designed and implimented a curriculum for students and trained them for the Cambridge speaking and written competition held in Seoul.
 The greatest lesson from my time spent teaching in Korea is the importance of listening.

-##### Responsibilities

-* Preparing students for the Cambridge Speaking and Writing competition.
+* Coaching students for the Cambridge Speaking and Writing competition.
 * Curating lesson plans according to the provided curriculum.
 * Teaching English language to students aged 5 - 16.